How The Canine College builds a lifetime bond between dogs and owners

 The Canine College now has a permanent home on five acres at Clashbeg on the Tipperary-Kilkenny border.

 The generous space gives dogs room to run free and allows everyone practise social safety protocols.
 There is also a spacious indoor classroom that can operate within the social distancing rules.
-The Canine College also offers a selective dog boarding and grooming service.

 “We offer puppy classes, one-to-one training, behaviour assessments, consultations and house calls,” explains Samantha.